n-dot-l/timezonefinder/docs/data_format.rst

 ----------------

 * ``shortcuts.fbs``: FlatBuffer binary file mapping H3 hexagon IDs to lists of polygon IDs that intersect with each hexagon
+* ``unique_zone_shortcuts.fbs``: FlatBuffer binary file mapping H3 hexagon IDs to a single unique timezone ID, for cells where only one timezone is present.
+This provides a faster lookup path for common cases.

 Other Files
 -----------